Lunch in School

 Free School Meals and School Funding

-We currently have 28 out of 362 learners eligible for Pupil Premium funding from the government which generates an individual allowance of £1320 for each child from the Department for Education.
+Pupil Premium funding, from the government, generates an individual allowance of £1455 for each child from the Department for Education.

 Please check your eligibility by clicking on the link below and where appropriate complete the application form.
 Thank you.